Harka Gurung: Early life

 Gurung was born in Lamjung on 5 February 1939, in the village of Taranche.
 His father was a non-commissioned officer in the British Army.
-After completing his secondary education at King George Royal Indian Military School, he studied for a B.A. and M.A. in geography at Patna University, and later received a PhD from the University of Edinburgh after being offered a scholarship there.
+After completing his secondary education at King George Royal Indian Military School(Rashtriya Military School Chail), he studied B.A. and M.A. in geography at Patna University, and later received a PhD from the University of Edinburgh in 1965 after being offered a scholarship there.

 Academic career

 After completing his PhD, Gurung worked as a research fellow at the School of Oriental and African Studies in London, returning to Nepal in 1966 to take up a lecturing post at Tribhuvan University in Kathmandu.
-He was the first PhD holder in Nepal.
 In 1984, he was appointed visiting fellow at the East–West Center in Hawaii.
 A prolific scholarly author, Gurung published fifteen books and around 675 academic articles and reports.
 He also worked as an advisor to the World Wildlife Fund in Nepal.